niu-gdo/niu-gdo.github.io/resources.md

 The Game Developer's Library (GDL) is a repository of articles which serve to educate readers on independent game development.
 Articles, guides, and tutorials about game development — be it engine-specific guides, general development strategies, or even lower-level concepts in computer graphics — find a home here.

-With articles written by our very own [Jake Rogers](https://explosiveeggshells.github.io/), [Marceline Gallegos](https://www.linkedin.com/in/marceline-gallegos-461249309/overlay/contact-info/ 'mar-sa-l-een guy-ya-go-s'), and Chris Dejong.
+With articles written by our very own [Jake Rogers](https://explosiveeggshells.github.io/), [Marceline Gallegos](https://www.linkedin.com/in/marceline-gallegos-461249309/overlay/contact-info/ 'mar-sa-l-een guy-ya-go-s'), and [Chris Dejong](https://www.linkedin.com/in/chris-dejong-123456789/){: target="_blank"}.

 # [Item Drop game](https://github.com/Migs/Item_Drop_CharacterController/tree/main)